diskerror/EFI/README.md

 [WhateverGreen](https://github.com/acidanthera/WhateverGreen) | 1.4.7

 # Results
 Everything works, including Adobe Lightroom Classic.
+Nothing is over-clocked.
 The system does *not* recognize the Apple Watch for unlocking.

 # License
 This project is a combination of others' licenses.
 See those projects for licensing.